-Just get in touch at bluelightchampions@mind.org.uk or give us a call on 0208 215 2433.
+Just get in touch at bluelight@mind.org.uk.

+Glossary

-Glossary Terms used in this toolkit
+Terms used in this toolkit

 Discrimination

 When someone dislikes, or is prejudiced against, a certain group of people and treats people from this group unfairly.
 People can face discrimination because of their gender, race, sexual orientation, age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, religion / beliefs, or because they have a mental health problem.